iterative/dvc.org/content/docs/studio/user-guide/projects-and-experiments/live-metrics-and-plots.md

 endpoint.
 Requests with missing or incorrect access tokens are rejected with an appropriate HTTP error code and error message.

+The access token is also used by DVC to notify Iterative Studio when you push experiments using `dvc exp push`.

 ### Create and manage access token

 Open your user profile page.
 In the `Studio access token` section, click on